 Tooling schedules all follow a typical sequence.
 If the program requires further assembly or secondary operations they can increase the number of steps.
+These are the typical steps of our tool building programs.

 |I: Final 2D, 3D Drawings and all specifications submitted.